What is first MTP joint replacement?

 Why may this surgery be needed?

 This procedure is used to treat hallux rigidus, or severe arthritis in the big toe joint.
 Patients may want to consider this procedure if they have chronic pain and loss of joint function between the big toe and the foot.
-To determine if this procedure is the proper treatment method, Dr. Robert Leland will perform an examination and order imaging tests to evaluate the severity of the condition.
+To determine if this procedure is the proper treatment method, your doctor will perform an examination and order imaging tests to evaluate the severity of the condition.

 When should this surgery be avoided?